yan-hai/JavaGC/docs/java.lang.ref.Reference.md

 * SoftReference<T>: Soft reference objects, which are cleared at the discretion of the garbage collector in response to memory demand.
 * WeakReference<T>: Weak reference objects, which do not prevent their referents from being made finalizable, finalized, and then reclaimed.
 * PhantomReference<T>: Phantom reference objects, which are enqueued after the collector determines that their referents may otherwise be reclaimed.
+The package provides a queue to store the references after their reachability changes.
 * ReferenceQueue<T>: Reference queues, to which registered reference objects are appended by the garbage collector after the appropriate reachability changes are detected.

+## Examples for Soft/Weak Reference
+> If the output of following code sample is not as expect, please try to adjust the VM Options and add `-XX:+PrintGCDetails` to target the cause.

-## Soft reference vs Normal reference
+### Soft reference vs Normal reference
 We will create **soft** reference and **normal** references in the loop.

 > VM Options: -Xmx3m -Xms1m